alexbabits/tornado-cash-dao-hack-explained/README.md

 ## Understanding the Attack
 - `create` address = hash(sender, nonce)
 - `create2` address = hash(0xFF, sender, salt, bytecode)
-- Contract addresses created with `create` and `create2` can be pre-computed, just differently.
+- The addresses of contracts created with the `create` and `create2` methodology can be pre-computed.

 0. A person from TornadoCash deploys their `TornadoCashDAO` contract.
 Responsible for approving and executing proposals.
 1. Attacker deploys contract `DeployerUsingCreate2`.
 A contract that will deploy another contact called `DeployerUsingCreate` using `create2`.
 The address of `DeployerUsingCreate` will always be fixed at `0xXYZ` because `create2` is based on the bytecode of the contract being deployed.